 Guru or a teacher is a must in every aspect of life and living.
-When we are born, the one who holds us, our Parents, are our Guru.
-When we learn to walk and run, and play in the field, we need a Guru or alternately, we are continuously guided by someone in the form of Guru.
-As we graduate through different levels of learning, we realize, several learned folks have contributed in making us what we are at that snapshot of time.
+When we are born, the one who holds us, our Parents, is our Guru.
+When we learn to walk and run and play in the field, we need a Guru or alternately, we are continuously guided by someone in the form of Guru.
+As we graduate through different levels of learning, we realize, several learned folks have contributed to making us what we are at that snapshot of time.
 At no point in our individual journey of life can we claim that we are on our own.
 We develop as an amalgamation of outside forces, the learning and our own ability to comprehend internally what emerges from within the milieu we exist.
 Be it science, arts, technology, business, politics or spiritual.
-Selected few are beneficiaries of dedicated didactics whereas, most are imbibing the radiance emanated from these folks, through books, discourse, artifacts analysis, on the ground lessons, hands-on learning etc. and as time progresses, we transition into Guru.
-In fact, we should consider that as one of our most noble social responsibility while build that continuity.
-There is no invitations, you simply offer yourself to the devotion of dissipating and spreading that wisdom, knowledge being one aspect of it.
+Selected few are beneficiaries of dedicated didactics whereas, most are imbibing the radiance emanated from these folks, through books, discourse, artifacts analysis, on the ground lessons, hands-on learning, etc. and as time progresses, we transition into Guru.
+In fact, we should consider that as one of our most noble social responsibility while building that continuity.
+There are no invitations, you simply offer yourself to the devotion of dissipating and spreading that wisdom, knowledge being one aspect of it.
 Do we need Guru to interpret religion?
 Obviously yes, this journey would not be a journey without a Guru and life would have no meaning without the presence of Guru.

 Should Guru Charge for the knowledge?

 Some do it selflessly, while others do it with collateral.
-However, irrespective of an exchange is occurring or not, it is pertinent that the transfer of wisdom should transition from generation to generation as does the genomic material.
+However, irrespective of exchange is occurring or not, it is pertinent that the transfer of wisdom should transition from generation to generation as does the genomic material.
 As is clear from the foregoing, the day you destroy that genomic transcription, the world will cease to exist and time will come to standstill.

 What are the essential traits of Guru?

-I strongly believe, we need Guru to interpret religion.
+I strongly believe we need Guru to interpret religion.
 We need a Guru to interpret religion.
 Please correct me if I am wrong but I presume, Guru is at a level sufficiently evolved that the disciple, second Guru is above material attachments and third, Guru is above biases.
 If all of these qualify, I presume, we still have occasionally people born with precocious intelligence and they interpret life beyond the box, those are the same folks who expand that envelop, that’s how Buddha came into being and I presume, the entire edifice of Sanatan dharma was built upon.